brainiak/rt-cloud/docs/how-to-wrap-your-project.md

                            help='Comma separated list of run numbers')
     argParser.add_argument('--scans', '-s', default='', type=str,
                            help='Comma separated list of scan number')
-    # This parameter is used by projectInterface
-    argParser.add_argument('--commpipe', '-q', default=None, type=str,
-                           help='Named pipe to communicate with projectInterface')
-    argParser.add_argument('--filesremote', '-x', default=False, action='store_true',
-                           help='retrieve dicom files from the remote server') args = argParser.parse_args()
+    args = argParser.parse_args()

-Set up communication with the projectInterface

-    projectComm = projUtils.initProjectComm(args.commpipe, args.filesremote)

-Open a FileInterface object for reading and writing files

-    fileInterface = FileInterface(filesremote=args.filesremote, commPipes=projectComm)
+Create an clientInterface instance for communicating with the projectInterface.
+The clientInterface automatically connects to a localhost projectInterface when created.

+    clientInterface = ClientInterface()

+The clientInterface provides several interfaces for retrieving data, giving subject feedback, and updating the user's webpage.

+    dataInterface = clientInterfaces.dataInterface
+    subjInterface = clientInterfaces.subjInterface
+    webInterface  = clientInterfaces.webInterface

+Note: The clientInterfaces connect to remote services with the following mapping:

+    dataInterface --> scannerDataService
+    subjInterface --> subjectService
+    webInterface  --> user webbrowser

+### **Retrieving DICOM Images from the Scanner Computer**

-Then within your python script, use the FileInterface object to request remote files.
-For example to retrieve dicom images as they are created, init a watch on the appropriate directory and then watch for them.
+Within your python script, use the `dataInterface` object to request remote files.
+For example, to retrieve dicom images as they are created, init a watch on the appropriate directory and then watch for them.

-    fileInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
+    dataInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
-    rawData = fileInterface.watchFile('/tmp/samp3.dcm')
+    rawData = dataInterface.watchFile('/tmp/samp3.dcm')

-Or use the readRetryDicom helper function which returns the Dicom image data
+Or use the readRetryDicom helper function which will retry several times across timeouts to retrieve the Dicom image data.

-    fileInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
+    dataInterface.initWatch('/tmp/dicoms', 'samp*.dcm', minFileSize)
-    dicomData = readRetryDicomFromFileInterface(fileInterface, 'samp3.dcm', timeout=10)
+    dicomData = readRetryDicomFromDataInterface(dataInterface, 'samp3.dcm', timeout=10)

+### **Send Classification Results for Subject Feedback**

-Write classification results back to the console computer using putTextFile
+Write classification results back to the console computer using putFile

-    fileInterface.putTextFile(fullpath_filename_to_save, text_to_save)
+    dataInterface.putFile(fullpath_filename_to_save, text_to_save)

+Or use the subjectInterface to send results to a SubjectService which will be running on the presentation computer:

+    subjInterface.setResult(runNum, int(TR_id), float(classification_result))

+### **Update the User's Webpage Display**
+Send data values to be graphed in the projectInterface web page

+    webInterface.plotDataPoint(runNum, int(TR_id), float(classification_result))

+### **Read Files from the Console Computer (such as configuration files)**
 Read files from the console computer using getFile

-    data = fileInterface.getFile(fullpath_filename)
+    data = dataInterface.getFile(fullpath_filename)

 Or read the newest file matching a file pattern such as 'samp*.dcm'

-    data = fileInterface.getNewestFile(fullpath_filepattern)
+    data = dataInterface.getNewestFile(fullpath_filepattern)

-Send data values to be graphed in the projectInterface web page

-    projUtils.sendResultToWeb(projectComm, run, tr, val)

-### Project Configuration
+### **Load Project Configurations**
 Use a TOML file for configuration settings.
 Use the loadConfigFile funtion to load your configurations into a structured object

     import rtCommon.utils as utils